nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 ### 6.3.
 Error codes

 Different protocols return different types of error messages.
 The format will most likely also differ.
 This means that error messages have to be specified per use-case.
 If an error message supports a text-based error code, then it should support the illegal\_access\_token code.
 If a client receives this error code then it MUST NOT reuse the access token.

-## 7 Current issues

-### Matching of actor name to login contract
-The login contract contains the name of the actor (care provider).
-The custodian must check if the name matches the issuer's name in the registry.
-The registration of names is not yet a part of the registry spec.
-The registration of a care providers name will probably be done by the use of [W3C Verifiable Credentials](https://www.w3.org/TR/vc-data-model/)